zulip/zulip/docs/hashchange-system.md

   equivalent to the previous one, as a *link* out of the browser history will be visited).
-* The user clicking some in-app click handler (e.g. "Stream settings" for an invidual stream), that potentially does several UI-manipulating things including e.g. loading the streams overlay, and needs to update the hash without re-triggering the open animation (etc.).
+* The user clicking some in-app click handler (e.g. "Stream settings" for an individual stream), that potentially does several UI-manipulating things including e.g. loading the streams overlay, and needs to update the hash without re-triggering the open animation (etc.).